-The Impact of Climate Change and Cyber Security on Businesses
+The Impact of Cybersecurity and Climate Change on Businesses

 It’s no secret that infrastructure is becoming more and more susceptible to cyber-attacks, more specifically critical infrastructure.
 Earlier this year, America was thrown into a state of emergency as a hacker group carried out a ransomware attack on the computer systems that manage the Colonial Pipeline, forcing the company to shut down its distribution pipeline and reportedly pay $4.4 million in ransom.